simplecloudservlet/bioswarm/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Foobar.
+    You should have received a copy of the GNU General Public License along with BioSwarm Simulator.
 If not, see <https://www.gnu.org/licenses/>